Matty-El/urban-attiva/TESTING.md

 ## Responsiveness

-Resonsiveness was good across all device sizes.
+Responsiveness was good across all device sizes.
 Responsiveness of the site has been tested with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).

 The site has been tested on the following devices: